alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 ## 7. Scope

-**7.1** This Code of Conduct applies to all team members participating in the activities, events and processes taking place within the **Open Research Community Building Team**.
+**7.1** This Code of Conduct applies to all team members participating in the activities, events and processes taking place within the **Open Research Community Management Team**.
 Specifically, our Code of Conduct applies to any conduct:
 - in interactions within the team/community
 - at any team activity, communication or event